Danielle-Barbieri/danielle-barbieri.github.io/content/ot-journey/OT-to-Digital-Health-Journey.md

 +++
-title = 'OT to Digital Health Journey' date = 2024-05-10T19:44:12-04:00 draft = false
+title = 'My OT to Digital Health Journey' date = 2024-05-10T19:44:12-04:00 draft = false
 +++
-# My OT to Digital Health Journey
 Recently, many therapists have reached out to ask me how I transitioned into non-clinical work.
 My intention with this post is to list my journey.
 That way, when we do talk, we can skip my background and jump into your questions.

 ## Burnout